Menu

 I’ve heard that we need to consume more protein as we get older.
 If this is true, can you tell me how much more protein is necessary and at what age we should increase our intake?

-The latest study on protein needs for older adults comes from the Donald W. Reynolds Institute on Aging at the University of Arkansas for Medical Sciences.
-Researchers there randomly divided 20 healthy adults between the ages of 52 and 75 into four groups for a four-day experiment.
-Two of the four groups consumed meals containing 0.8 grams of protein per kilogram of body weight, but one received one-third of the protein per meal while the other group was given 15 percent at breakfast, 20 percent at lunch and 65 percent at dinner.
-The participants in the other two groups were provided twice the amount of protein also divided between meals either evenly or unevenly.
-All the meals were prepared in the Research Institute’s Metabolic Kitchen.
+The good news is that you may not have to worry about when you get your protein over the course of a day.
+In one small study, researchers randomly divided 20 healthy adults between the ages of 52 and 75 into four groups for a four-day experiment.
+Two of the four groups got the required daily amount of protein, but one received one-third of the protein per meal while the other group was given 15 percent at breakfast, 20 percent at lunch and 65 percent at dinner.
+The participants in the other two groups were provided twice the amount of protein, also divided between meals either evenly or unevenly.
+In the end, those who received the higher protein amount had a better whole-body net protein balance, regardless of when the total protein was consumed.

 Andrew Weil, M.D.